rexfaq/rexfaq/README.md

 **5) Can a line of code written in the Rex smart contract on Binance Smart Chain ever be altered, in any sense?**

 No. Not a single line of Rex can be altered.
 Ever.
 The contract is set in stone and the keys to it are burnt.

-**6) Can Rex token and every other asset related to it be taken down, in any sense?**

-No. Rex is sitting on Binance Smart Chain and currently there are 21 independent validators working for the chain.
-You can also run a full private node to support it.
-Check https://docs.binance.org/smart-chain/developer/fullnode.html.

 **7) Can second layer solutions be built on top of REX smart contracts?**